cstuder/parse-swissmetnet/README.md

 The parser is intentionally limited: It parses the given string and returns all data which looks valid.
 It silently skips over any line it doesn't understand.

 Values are converted to `float`.
-Missing values not returned, the values will never be `null`.
+Missing values are not returned, the values will never be `null`.

 ### `DataParser::parse(string $raw)`